isomerpages/moe-fengshanpri/_about-us/School Matters.md

 As such, the Main Gate (Gate 2) and Gate 1 will be closed from 1.30 pm to 1.40 pm (Mon/Tues/Fri) and from 1.00 pm to 1.10 pm (Wed/Thurs).

-#### No visitor parking and restricted visiting hours and delivery to school
+#### No visitor parking and restricted visiting hours and delivery during dismissal

 We seek your cooperation for visitors to avoid coming into the school premises during the dismissal timing, between 1.00 pm to 1.40 pm.